far0s/HETIC-P2019-Go/README.md

 ## The project

-We have 6 weeks (May-June) to create a Go game, using every technology we want (mostly HTML/CSS/JS), in the form of a web-application.
+is to create a game of Go in 6 weeks (May-June), using every technology we want (mostly HTML/CSS/JS), in the form of a web-application.

-## The team
+## Sauce Samouraï - the team

 is composed of four 1st year students at HETIC :
 - Ronan FOURREAU - Project Manager